Students Dig into the Past at Archaeological Field School

 Anthropology Professor Renee Whitman

 This is the only prehistoric field school in the region, according to SUNY Oneonta Anthropology Professor Renee Whitman, who started the field school in 2003 and co-directs it now.
 It’s also one of the only field schools where students spend time in the field and in the lab, processing found artifacts, analyzing and completing data entry.
+Students also use the same database system as the New York State Museum to gain an understanding of the curation process.

 “You become an archeologist here – you’re really doing it,” said Whitman.
 “Students learn everything they need to know in order to work in archaeology, setting up units, mapping, recording, the lab component, data entry, report writing, sometimes exhibit design, all of it!”